 Cauliflower salad with kale, raisins and avocado in white bowl with brown wooden spoon

 Cauliflower is so hot right now.
-The trend that’s been going on for a few years now is not going away anytime soon!
+The trend that’s been going on for a few years now is not going away anytime soon.
 And I have to say, that makes me so happy!

-In this recipe, I’m tossing roasted cauliflower with a deliciously flavorful and healthy avocado basil dressing.
+The possibilities with cauliflower really are endless!
+In this recipe, I’m tossing roasted cauliflower with a deliciously flavorful avocado basil dressing.
 I also added some of my favorite sweet and salty salad mix-ins, like raisins and cashews.

 The creamy dressing is so easy to make, just toss everything in a blender and puree.
 You can easily whip it up while the cauliflower is roasting, then toss the entire salad together in under 30 minutes.

 This is a BIG SALAD!
 It’s great for meal prepping to eat for lunch or dinner throughout the week.
-Because the cauliflower is rich in fiber, just eating this salad will easily fill you up.

 This cauliflower salad is also the perfect side dish for a party or big family dinner.
 You can easily make it ahead of time and store it in the fridge until you’re ready to serve it.